Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/vpc.md

 - Every VPC is created with a main Route Table (RT), which is the default for every VPC
 - Custom route tables can be created for each subnet
-- Subnets can be associated with only one RT which can be the main one or custom
+- Subnets can be associated with only one route table which can be the main one or custom route table
-- If we disassociate a custom RT form a subnet, the main RT will be attached to it
+- If we disassociate a custom route table form a subnet, the main route table will be attached to it
-- Main RT should not be changed, custom RT should be used for any routing changes
+- The main route should not be changed (good practice), custom route tables should be used for any routing changes
-- RT have routes, routes have an order, the most specific route wins
+- Route tables have routes, routes have an order, the most specific route wins
-- Edge Association: a RT tables is associated with network gateway
+- Edge Association: a route table is associated with network gateway
-- All RTs have at least one route: the local route which matches the VPC cidr range.
+- All route tables have at least one route: the local route which matches the VPC cidr range.
 These routes are un-editable

 ## NACL - Network Access Control Lists